breadnone/UTKShapeGen-Custom-Shapes-Editor-For-UIToolkit/README.md

 Installation :
 - Download the .zip and extract UTKShapeGen to Assets folder Note : Generated VectorImage will be exported to Assets/UTKShapeGen/Resources
+Note 2: This is just prove-of-concept stuff that I worked on on last weekend so other can work their way/improve it.

 Requirement:
 Unity3D 2022.2 or above (due to the new vector api)